richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_BingMapsAPI.md

 -----

-## Exercise 3: Capture Data
+## Exercise 3: Confirm Success
-In this exercise, we will capture and then transform the response
+In this exercise, we will test the Synapse Pipeline and Data Explorer Update Policy.

+LOREM IPSUM

 -----